joaofbjesus/notes/faq.md

 ## What should I be studying alongside the guides?
 There WILL be math.
 And, it's important.
 If the thought frightens you, or bores you, or has you thinking "this isn't for me", head to [Khan Academy](https://www.khanacademy.org/) right now, sign up, and start devoting 30 minutes a day.
 This is an investment that will pay off.
 I'm not making this up.
-## Should I work through a guide in order?
-Yes.
-Skip nothing, even if you think you already know it.
-If you need to "double up" for variety, do no more than two items from the guide simultaneously and don't add a third until you finish one of the two.
-Everything builds on everything else.
-Plus, if you try to do everything at once, you'll finish nothing - or end up "accidentally on purpose" skipping early foundational material because it was "too hard" and you moved on "just for now" which eventually morphed to "forever".
-## How long will this take me?
-I don't know?
-How lazy are you?
-How much time are you devoting to it?
-How often do you plan to decide "this is too hard" and waste a month or more surfing YouTube for an easier option?

 ## I'm stuck, what should I do?
 * Use the official docs.
 * Use MDN